Canon 5D Mark III vs 5DS

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 5DS is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D Mark III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 5D Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5D Mark III and 5DS can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Canon 5DS Manual.

 So what is the bottom line?
 Is the Canon 5D Mark III better than the Canon 5DS or vice versa?
 The listing below highlights the relative strengths of the two models.